SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 - Make sure that the check box next to Create Queue and TS is checked.
 - Save and Close the Connector operation and start shape.

-Negative
+> aside negative
-: Due to Boomi SDK limitations, the current version of the connect does not allow you to modify an existing topic string.
+> Due to Boomi SDK limitations, the current version of the connect does not allow you to modify an existing topic string.
 If you do want to make a change, re-import the event from Event Portal.

 ### ⚙️ Package and deploy